connexcs/docs/report.md

 You can manage their report section by selecting the customers, providers and destination at the same time.

-* Checking the options from the drop down menu, enables the users to select the option of their choice, as shown in **Figure 3.**
+* Checking the options from the drop down menu, enables the users to select the option of their choice.
 * You can also uncheck any of them from the options.
 * Users can also **Select All** the options or **Select None** for all options.
 And Search text field is also provided.

-![alt text][selection]
+![alt text][report-3]

-Figure 3

 ## Selecting Multiple Customers